-The prior year adjustment in corporation tax (includes the reversal of some tax provisions made on acqusitions of subsidiaries in 2017 and 2018 which are no longer required.
+The prior year adjustment in corporation tax (includes the reversal of some tax provisions made on acqusitions of subsidiaries in prior years which are no longer required.

 As can be seen from the tax reconciliation, the process of adjustment that can give rise to current year adjustments to tax charges arising in previous periods can also give rise to revisions in prior year deferred tax estimates.
 This is why the current year adjustments to the current year charge for capital allowances and short term timing differences are not exactly replicated in the deferred taxation charge for the year.

 The Group's overseas operations comprise a manufacturing operation in Belgium and sales and administration offices in the USA, China and Dubai.
 The sales of the units, in total, were less than 7 percent of the Group's turnover in the year to 31 December 2020.
 In total, the trading profits were not material and a minimal amount of tax is due to be paid overseas.

 Deferred taxation liabilities represent sums that might become payable as tax in future years as a result of transactions that have occurred in the current year.
 The explanation as to why such liabilities may arise is included in the notes to the tax reconciliation above.